semanticdatalayer/SML/sml-reference/row-security.md

 - **Type:** string
 - **Required:** Y

-The name of the security object, as it appears in AtScale.
+The name of the security object, as it appears in the consunmption tool.
 This value does not need to be unique.

 ## dataset